A Puget Sound Education: Something you do, not something you get.

 For more information on the program, upcoming productions, faculty, staff, scholarships, internships, and alums checkout the links on the main page.

-Kurt Walls, Chair, Theatre Arts
+Dr. Sara Freeman, Chair, Theatre Arts

 Puget Sound Production photos: Kurt Walls.
 For production detail, place cursor on the image.